 A second approach has been to seek cases in which people, typically immigrants, have been allocated across space by government programmes.
-Edin et al. (2004) provide a classic example in which the Swedish government directed new immigrants to specific locations across Sweden.
+Edin et al. (2004) provide Intergenerational upward mobility is related to urbanisation in Africa.

+a classic example in which the Swedish government directed new immigrants to specific locations across Sweden.
 However, administrators are rarely willing to completely ignore the idiosyncratic needs of individuals, and so unobserved immigrant characteristics may well have influenced the choice of location and biased the results.6